 For you, hearing similar accents all day may not seem very exotic, but for international companies that want to talk to customers in your area, you may be the perfect voice.

-To get started as a voice-over artist, all you need is some practice, a decent microphone like this one, and to register on marketplaces like Fiverr, or look through job listings on UpWork, and similar sites.
+To get started as a voice-over artist, all you need is some practice, a decent microphone, and to register on marketplaces like Fiverr, or look through job listings on UpWork, and similar sites.

 Do you need any experience to earn money online as a student?

 No, most students have grown up with the internet and are well aware of how to use word processing tools, spreadsheets, Google search, YouTube, and so on.
 Even with this very basic level of knowledge, you can start making money online in your spare time.

 You can also use free services like YouTube and Google to find resources that can help you learn how to level up your skills, or learn higher-paying skill sets, like web design/development, graphic design, and so on.